Lightning101/GDALTIFF/README.md

 # GDALTIFF
-A simple program to generate tiff from geojson file using gdal bindings.
+A simple program to generate tiff from geojson file using gdal Java bindings.